ajitesh70/practice/READE.md

 ## Introduction

-This document provides a Standard Operating Procedure (SOP) for commonly used Linux commands.
-It enables users to perform basic system tasks such as monitoring system resources, managing files, validating network connectivity, and controlling running services safely and efficiently.
+This document provides a Standard Operating Procedure (SOP) for frequently used Linux commands.
+It helps users perform basic system tasks such as monitoring system health, managing files, checking network connectivity, and controlling running processes.

+The SOP focuses on clarity, correctness, and practical usage.

 ---